doctorsoft2007/OrchardCMSCORE/Roadmap.md

 - Docker images

 ## Beta 2
-__Scheduled March 2018__
+__Scheduled May 2018__

 #### Backlog

-- Taxonomies
+- Background tasks management
-- Output caching
+- Forms
-- Localization
+- .NET Core 2.1
-- Updated default recipes and themes
-- Content filtering/navigation
-- CDN support

 #### Fully or partially implemented
 - Workflows
 - Email
 - GraphQL & JsonAPI
 - Azure Blob Storage
+- Updated default recipes and themes

 ## RC
-__Scheduled May 2018__
+__Scheduled September 2018__

 The software is almost ready for final release.
 No feature development or enhancement of the software is undertaken; tightly scoped bug fixes are the only code you're allowed to write in this phase, and even then only for the most heinous and debilitating of bugs.

 #### Backlog
+- Taxonomies
+- Output caching
+- Localization
+- Content filtering/navigation
-- Dynamic forms
+- CDN support
 - Jobs queue
 - Message bus
+- Indexing source (Lucene + SQL)

 ## Tracking
 - Documentation